 Internet Safety For Business, Home.

-We've all seen recent news of cyber attacks on hundreds of thousands of networks worldwide, affecting major corporations and health systems.
+Updated February 2021; We've all seen recent news of cyber attacks on hundreds of thousands of networks worldwide, affecting major corporations and health systems.
 Cybercriminals don't just target large networks.
 They also come after the personal user, through their digital devices.
 In 2021, Banks have been reporting record levels of theft especially on younger users whose details are being made available through social media.

 Phishing is essentially communication designed to get you to divulge information such as personal or bank details or credit card numbers.
-You may get an email purporting to be from a reputable source such as your bank or IT service provider.
+You may get an email, message text or social media like Snapchat or TikTok purporting to be from a reputable source such as your bank or IT service provider.

 This mail may ask you to update your details with them, designed to get your login or account numbers, to defraud you.
 You may also be asked to click on a link, which will instal malware on your device.